Appointments and Referrals

 Patient EducationDec | 2 | 2020

-In infants, GERD is normal and often frequent.
-This is because the esophageal sphincter (connection between the esophagus and stomach) opens on its own several times a day.
-If the stomach has food or liquid in it at that time, it will most likely come up into the esophagus.
-Most cases of GERD stop on their own over time between 6-12 months of age.
+In infants, reflux is normal and often frequent.
+This is because the connection between the esophagus and stomach opens on its own several times a day.
+If the stomach has food or liquid in it at that time, it will most likely come up into the esophagus, mouth or nose.
+Most cases of reflux stop on their own over time between 6-12 months of age.

-For the most part, GERD affects all babies differently.
-Some babies have few symptoms.
+For the most part, reflux affects all infants differently.
+Some infants have very few symptoms.
 Others have symptoms after every feed.

 Patient Resources for Pediatric Gastroenterology and Nutrition